SER516-Team-Morpheus/microservices/README.md

 2. Clone the repository to your local.
 3. Make sure docker is running.
-4. Open terminal and go to your root folder.
+4. Open terminal and go to your {project}/src folder.
 5. Run docker-compose up to build your imange and the container.
 6. Once the image are built, you can test the microservices using the api-gateway, or you will be able to hit the microservice directly.